What makes a great delivery experience?

 The delivery experience is a critical part of the wider customer journey and the reason why it’s important is because a customer who has a positive experience when ordering and having goods delivered is more likely to trust a company and become a repeat customer.
 More to the point, if a customer has a bad delivery experience, their package is lost or not delivered on time, or damaged, or the delivery person is rude, then that customer is statistically less likely to repeat a purchase from you.
 In fact, according to PWC research, 32% would stop doing business with you, even if they love your brand!
 So it is essential to get it right if you can.

-While previously businesses would have focussed on an in-store experience, managing the experience of customers within the confines of their own homes is a further challenge.
+While previously businesses would have focused on an in-store experience, managing the experience of customers within the confines of their own homes is a further challenge.
 When it comes to delivery, there’s one player who leads the way - Amazon.

 Whatever your feelings about the world’s largest retailer, they are definitely the leaders in delivery experience.
 A quick Google search at the time of writing this blog, shows that they are currently hiring for 78 roles in the DEX (their acronym for Delivery Experience) team, so they take this pretty seriously.